-The purpose of this site to explore interesting, caveat and quirky scenarios that make Network Engineering interesting and fun.
-Blogs will be posted once every few months and share a variety of scenarios with a focus on an Internet Service Provider perspective.
+The purpose of this site is to explore interesting, caveat and quirky scenarios that make Network Engineering interesting and fun.
+Blogs will be posted once every few months and will share a variety of scenarios with a focus on an Internet Service Provider perspective.

 A secondary function of this site is to share knowledge.
 This includes study notes, general information, GNS3 topologies, scripts and the like.

 This site is laid out into the following sections:

 - Posts – My main page where I will blog about quirks that I come across.
 Posts will either discuss a general topics of interest or specific quirky scenarios.
 When discussing a scenario, each post will be divided into 3 parts: